Little Languages - 19S

 cargo test

-, you can also directly reference and run the compiled program by name in your shell.
-For example, if the project was named sandbox-demo
+Once your project is built, which run will do, or you can build your project without running it via cargo build, you can also directly reference and run the compiled program by name in your shell.
+For example, if the project was named sandbox-demo as above, you can simply run the command:

 sandbox-demo